 On third day of trading, the prices open higher with a gap up from the previous day closing.
 Buyers or the bulls take the control of prices and the sellers or the bears start giving up.
 In the end, the price closes significantly higher making a big green candlestick (third candlestick).
 The closing may be almost near or above the opening price of first bearish candlestick.

 This completes the morning star pattern.
 If follow up buying continues the next trading day or the 4th trading day, the pattern gets confirmed.
-Otherwise the pattern may be a false signal.
-See a failed pattern in below image where there was no follow up buying on 4th day of trading.
+Otherwise, the pattern may be a false signal.

 Gaps we mentioned are very important for the pattern to be more favourable.
 There should be gap on both sides of the second trading day candlestick in the morning star pattern.